Meditation Hub

 Visual metaphor for meditation

-The Deep Connection Between Spine and Breath
+The Deep Connection Between Spine and Breath: An Anatomical Perspective

 The spine consists of an intricate structure: seven cervical vertebrae, twelve thoracic vertebrae, five lumbar vertebrae, the sacrum, and the coccyx.
-The diaphragm—essential for breathing—attaches at the lower thoracic spine, while intercostal muscles connect at each thoracic level, creating a direct physical link between breathing and the spinal column.
-Deep breathing causes subtle spinal extension, while shallow breathing tends to compress the spine.
+These 26 bones are linked by intervertebral discs and ligaments, supporting the trunk while protecting the spinal cord—the central nervous system's primary conduit.
+The diaphragm, essential for breathing, attaches near the twelfth thoracic vertebra, while intercostal muscles connect at each thoracic level.
+In other words, breathing and the spinal column are anatomically inseparable.

 How to Practice Spinal Breathing Meditation